 Nashville International Airport Advances $40 Million Terminal Entrance Renovation

-Nashville International Airport (BNA) progressed its $40 million renovation of terminal entrance areas, which includes expanding the number of escalators from six to sixteen to improve passenger flow between ground transportation, ticketing, and baggage claim.
-The project, which began earlier in 2026, is designed to reduce congestion and enhance the overall arrival and departure experience at one of the fastest-growing US airports.
+Nashville International Airport (BNA) progressed its $40 million renovation of terminal entrance areas, which includes expanding the number of escalators from six to sixteen to improve passenger flow.

 India Accelerates Airport Expansions Ahead of Yatri Suvidha Diwas

-Indian airports across multiple cities are advancing major terminal and capacity expansion projects in preparation for Yatri Suvidha Diwas passenger service initiatives.
-Notable developments include Jammu’s new 40,000 square meter terminal designed for five million annual passengers, Srinagar’s ₹1,667 crore project to quadruple capacity to 10 million passengers, and Coimbatore’s ₹2,200 crore upgrade targeting 11.6 million passengers by 2036–37.
-Additional work is underway at Chennai and other gateways to modernize facilities, deploy Digi Yatra biometric processing, and improve overall passenger experience.
+Indian airports across multiple cities are advancing major terminal and capacity expansion projects.
+Notable developments include Jammu’s new 40,000 square meter terminal designed for five million annual passengers, Srinagar’s project to quadruple capacity to 10 million passengers, and Coimbatore’s upgrade targeting 11.6 million passengers by 2036–37.

 US FAA Awards Infrastructure Grants to Multiple Airports